History of KOOZIES® Timeline

 William Waggoner from Kansas City introduced his wrapping jacket for packing and shipping linoleum.
 This jacket served as a protective covering to use instead of heavy crates or boxes.

 Stanley R. Moore of Dallas, Texas filed a patent for his refrigerated beverage holder.
 This cylindrical sleeve can be frozen in any refrigerator, keeping a beverage cold while it's consumed outdoors.

-Bonnie McGough of Caldwell, Idaho filed a patent for a “cozy,” an insulated sleeve with endless branding opportunities.
-Her design inspired many other companies to create their own versions of these insulated koozies.
+Bonnie McGough of Caldwell, Idaho filed a patent for an insulated sleeve she called a "cozy."
+Her design inspired many other companies to create their own versions in the future.

-Scott Henderson of Can Handlers in Plano, Texas filed a patent for a fold-up insulated beverage container.
-This was the first collapsible koozie design, adding stability while the koozie rested on a flat surface.
+Scott Henderson of Plano, Texas filed a patent for a fold-up insulated beverage container.
+This was the first design that was completely collapsible while also being able to stand upright on a table.